EasyMile/protox/README.md

 This function returns a list of tuples `{tag, wire_type, bytes}`.

-# Unsupported Features
+# Unsupported features

-* Protobuf 3 JSON mapping
+* protobuf 3 JSON mapping
 * groups
 * rpc

 Furthermore, all options other than `packed` and `default` are ignored.

-# Implementation Choices
+# Implementation choices

-* Required fields (Protobuf 2): an error is raised when decoding a message with a missing required field.
+* Required fields (protobuf 2): an error is raised when decoding a message with a missing required field.

-* When decoding enum aliases, the last encountered constant is used.
+* When decoding enum aliases, the last encountered constant will be used.
-  For instance, in the following example, `:BAR` is always used if the value `1` is read on the wire.
+  For instance, in the following example, `:BAR` will always be used if the value `1` is read on the wire.
   ```protobuf
   enum E {